 As developers adopt DevOps, test automation needs to be robust to run each time code is committed and to provide tools for debugging.
 Sauce Labs has preconfigured Docker images and VMs for each framework that can be leveraged to run tests in the cloud at scale through the saucectl CLI.
 This lets a team test locally, or on CI at scale.
 And no matter how you test, test assets are sent to the Sauce Cloud for easy debugging with screenshots, videos and logs and historical insights.

-saucectl can be used in conjunction with Sauce Labs API Testing, visual testing, performance testing, and manual testing solutions to provide a full DevOps test toolchain solution.
+saucectl can be used in conjunction with Sauce API Quality, Sauce Visual, performance testing, and live testing solutions to provide a full DevOps test toolchain solution.

 Switching test automation frameworks is a big undertaking and you need to make sure you understand the tradeoffs.
 Start with your testing needs.
 Which browsers do you need to test on?
 Who will write automated tests in your organization?
 Are you integrating with CI/CD?
 No matter which test automation framework you decide to use, Sauce Labs solutions will let you scale and increase productivity as you shift testing left.